phoenixoconnell/capstone-1/UPER.md

 </h2>
 <ul>
     <li>Building would have had been less complicated if I had decided to use landing page in the planning phase as I had to refactor some of my code to incorporate it</li>
-    <li>Wouldl have liked to have gotten Stripe to work.
+    <li>Would have liked to have gotten Stripe to work.
 I will continue to work on that on my own time</li>
     <li></li>
     <li></li>
 </ul>